Notes to the consolidated financial statements

 Tangible assets, other than mining assets, are depreciated using the straight-line method based on estimated useful lives.
 For each item the estimated useful life has due regard to both its own physical life limitations and, if applicable, the present assessment of the economically recoverable reserves of the mine property at which the item is located, and to possible future variations in those assessments.
 Estimates of remaining useful lives are made on a regular basis for all tangible assets, with annual reassessments for major items.

-The estimated useful lives of property, plant and equipment, including mineral rights, are as follows:
+The estimated useful lives of property, plant and equipment, including mining assets, are as follows:

 Capital construction-in-progress comprises costs directly related to mine development, construction of buildings, infrastructure, processing plant, machinery and equipment.
 Amortisation or depreciation of these assets commences when the assets are put in the location and condition necessary for them to be capable of operating in the manner intended by management.
 Capital construction-in-progress is reviewed regularly to determine whether its carrying value is recoverable.